bearcott/Figma-Color-Styles-Import-Tool/README.md

 ## Using Export

-This tool also allows you to export local color and text styles as JSON to your clipboard.
+This tool also allows you to export local color and text styles as a nested JSON object to your clipboard.

 _Text styles_